Samochód pancerny wz. 28

 Samochód pancerny wz.
 28 (literally "Armoured car, year 1928 model") was a Polish armoured car of the 1920s.
-Based on French-built Citroën-Kegresse B2 10CV half-track chassis, the vehicle became the standard armoured car of the Polish Army.
+Based on French-built Citroën-Kegresse B2 10CV half-track chassis (part of the Citroën Kégresse family of vehicles), the vehicle became the standard armoured car of the Polish Army.
 However, due to low speed and problems with reliability, already in 1933 it was decided to return the completed wz.
 28 armoured cars to the factory and rebuild them as all-wheel Samochód pancerny wz.
 34.